 CSCOR Collaborative Research on Pseudo-nitzschia in California is Working to Improve Management Capabilities

-MERHAB (RAPDALERT) and EPA ECOHAB are funding collaborative projects in the Southern California Bight with the goal to understand the relationship between toxic Pseudo-nitzschia blooms and the coastal oceanography of this highly urbanized region.
-The extensive datasets from these projects will be critical for determining relationships between toxic blooms and changing environmental conditions in Los Angeles coastal waters, where these blooms are a recurring problem.
-RAPDALERT will develop and demonstrate an innovative intensive HAB monitoring program that integrates in situ sensor networking technology, state-of-the-art remote sensing, and cutting-edge species identification and domoic acid quantification methods.
+NOAA’s Monitoring and Event Response for Harmful Algal Blooms (MERHAB) program and EPA’s Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) program are funding collaborative projects in the Southern California Bight with the goal of understanding the relationship between toxic Pseudo-nitzschia blooms and the coastal oceanography of this highly urbanized region.
+The extensive data sets from these projects will be critical for determining relationships between toxic blooms and changing environmental conditions in Los Angeles coastal waters, where these blooms are a recurring problem.
+MERHAB will develop and demonstrate an innovative intensive HAB monitoring program that integrates in situ sensor networking technology, state-of-the-art remote sensing, and cutting-edge species identification and domoic acid quantification methods.
 Collaborators include University of Southern California, University of California Los Angeles, University of California Santa Cruz, California Institute of Technology, and the Southern California Coastal Water Research Project.
 This is a critical first step for developing predictive capabilities and other strategies to mitigate the impacts of HABs on regional coastal water quality, marine mammals, and harvestable shellfish.

 MERHAB is funding another project focused in Central California (Cal-PReEMPT).
 Cal-PreEMPT aims to improve early toxin and cell detection, rapid response, and bloom tracking in order to minimize impacts on coastal communities with an ultimate goal of developing an economically sustainable monitoring plan for the California coastline.
 Core partners in this project include University of California Santa Cruz and the California Department of Health Services.
 Cal-PReEMPT is also affiliated with the Monterey Bay National Marine Sanctuary, the Center for Integrated Marine Technology and the Central and Northern California Ocean Observing System.
 All these projects are working together and with others in the region to advance the state of the knowledge and minimize impacts on humans and ecosystems.